riikkayoki/riikkayoki/README.md

 ## Hello :wave:, I'm Riikka!

 I am a Python-focused software developer with background in economics and business administration.
-I have a passion for creating innovative and user-friendly software.
-I am currently working on a birthday reminder telegram bot utilizing Python and a sensor data visualization application at the University of Helsinki, utilizing technologies such as JavaScript, React, TypeScript, Node.js, MongoDB, and Docker.
-Additionally, I am actively **seeking an internship in software engineering**.
+I have a passion for creating quality-oriented and user-friendly software.
+I am actively **seeking an internship in software engineering**.

+Currently, I am working on a birthday reminder telegram bot utilizing Python and a sensor data visualization application (group project), utilizing technologies such as JavaScript, React, TypeScript, Node.js, MongoDB, and Docker.
+My recent projects can be found on my profile.

 <br>
 <div><img align="right" src="https://media.giphy.com/media/aqvLMPB3CddHUzBzQX/giphy.gif"/>